Skip to content

 Checking your Python install

-You might want to start by running which python and python --version to make sure it looks like the "right" Python is being used.
-It is a pyenv Python, just like it should be?
-Does the version look good?
+You might want to start by checking that your shared Python environment is active.
+Run which python and python --version to make sure it looks like the "right" Python is being used.

 If not, you'll want to check the Python installation guide.